Artistry in Every Plate – The Cosmos Plate Set Transforms Everyday Dining

 Mino Ware Style

-Table Talk is more than a tableware brand—it’s a celebration of shared meals and meaningful conversation.
+Table Talk Presents is more than a tableware brand—it’s a celebration of shared meals and meaningful conversation.

-Born from the idea that a beautifully presented dish brings people closer together, Table Talk crafts Japanese porcelain that enhances both food and connection.
+Table Talk Presents craft Japanese porcelain that enhances both food and connection.
 Every plate and bowl is designed to make your dining experience warmer, more joyful, and more memorable.

 FAQs